Wiener process: Wiener process with drift

+Brownian bridge

 Two random processes on the time interval [0, 1] appear, roughly speaking, when conditioning the Wiener process to vanish on both ends of [0,1].
 With no further conditioning, the process takes both positive and negative values on [0, 1] and is called Brownian bridge.
 Conditioned also to stay positive on (0, 1), the process is called Brownian excursion.
 In both cases a rigorous treatment involves a limiting procedure, since the formula P(A|B) = P(A ∩ B)/P(B) does not apply when P(B) = 0.